QAQdev/qaqdev.github.io/_pages/about.md

   " style="transition: none; box-shadow: none;" />
 </a>

-👉 DynMoE enables each token to ***automatically determine the number of experts to activate*** and ***automatically adjusts the number of experts*** during training.
+👉 DynMoE enables each token to **automatically determine the number of experts to activate** and **automatically adjusts the number of experts** during training.
 </div>
 </div>

 # News
-- 2024/06/04: 🔮 Successfully defended my undergraduate thesis, ready to graduate!
+- 2024/06: 🔮 Successfully defended my undergraduate thesis, ready to graduate!

 # Educations
-- *2020/09 - present*, Zhejiang University, College of Computer Science and Technology.
+- *2020/09 - 2024/06*, Zhejiang University, College of Computer Science and Technology.

 <hr>